ravenvz/SprintTimer/README.md

 ```
 Note, that this step assumes that you have installed or build from source Qt for your compiler.

-5. You can now open project files with Visual Studio or build it with command line.
+You can now open project files with Visual Studio or build it with command line.

-6. Before running executable, make sure that Qt installation is added to system path.
+Before running executable, make sure that Qt installation is added to system path.
 Alternatively, you can copy required dll's manually.
-Assuming that you have built Release version: navigate to repo/bin/Release.
+Assuming that you have built Release version: navigate to repo/bin/Release,
-Copy following dll's from <Qt installation for your compiler>/bin folder to repo/bin/Release folder:
+copy following dll's from <Qt installation for your compiler>/bin folder to repo/bin/Release folder:

 Qt5Core.dll
 Qt5Gui.dll
 Qt5Multimedia.dll